Sudanese civilians killed and shot at as they flee Darfur city by foot

 Several witnesses from El Geneina, largely cut off from phone networks for weeks, said darker skinned non-Arabs were being targeted, especially the Masalit.

-One resident who arrived in Chad on June 15, Abdel Nasser Abdullah, told Reuters his house was one of many in his neighbourhood that was stormed, and that his cousin was killed while he hid on the roof.
+One resident who arrived in Chad on June 15, Abdel Nasser Abdullah, said his house was one of many in his neighbourhood that was stormed, and that his cousin was killed while he hid on the roof.

 "They are not only looking for the Masalit but anyone Black," he said, adding that the streets of the city were strewn with bodies, including those of women and children.

-"I faced many problems - beating, shooting, and humiliation," he said of his journey by foot to Chad.
-"It's the Janjaweed, wearing RSF clothes, and others plain clothes.
-All have their faces covered."

-(Reporting by Nafisa Eltahir and Maggie Michael in Cairo; Khalid Abdelaziz in Dubai Writing by Aidan Lewis; Editing by Frank Jack Daniel)
+(Reporting by Nafisa Eltahir and Maggie Michael in Cairo; Khalid Abdelaziz in Dubai Writing by Aidan Lewis; Editing by Frank Jack Daniel and Grant McCool)

 ((Aidan.Lewis@tr.com; +20-1001174410;))